-The NYC School Survey can help school leaders better understand the experiences of students, teachers, and parents at each school, and support dialogue among the community about how to improve the school.
+The NYC School Survey can help school leaders better understand the experiences of students, teachers, and families at each school, and support dialogue among the community about how to improve the school.

 Consider using the following protocol1-and the accompanying worksheets, agenda, and facilitation guide-to lead a discussion on your school's NYC School Survey results.
+Embargoed results are confidential and should not be shared with anyone outside of the school leadership team until results are made public.
+This protocol is created to review results, but school leaders need to make sure that the results are shared with the right group at all given times.